 This form of betting involves 3 or more selections, with punters being able to pick their banker bets straight from the slip.
 It’s different from accumulators that include all the selections into a single wager.
 It differs from combinations bets that have some or all possible combinations across several pay lines.
 Football banker bets allow you to choose the ‘banker’ yourself, meaning pick the selection you’re sure will win.

 When to Place a Banker Bet

-Banker bets are simple to place and are commonly used when you’ve done your research properly.
+Banker bets are simple to place and are commonly used when you’ve done your research correctly.
 You can’t just pick a banker randomly.
 This bet works best when you believe you’ve got a sure winner to back up from the multiple selections.